n b r y lifting

 I have access to other exercises and machines.
 Can I substitute those?

-Yes, for Secondary and Tertiary exercises.
 The default exercise selection in this program is based on what I have available in my own garage gym.
 It's not because free weights are inherently superior—they're simply what I own, use, and enjoy training with.

 Machines and cables are excellent tools as well, and in many cases they can be just as effective (or even better) for hypertrophy work.
 Feel free to substitute any Secondary or Tertiary exercises with appropriate alternatives that match the same movement pattern.